status-im/nim-style-guide/src/interop.go.md

 ## Variables

-When calling Nim code from go, care must be taken that instances of [garbage-collected types](./interop.md#garbage-collected-types) don't pass between threads - this means process-wide globals and other forms of shared-memory apporaches of GC types must be avoided.
+When calling Nim code from Go, care must be taken that instances of [garbage-collected types](./interop.md#garbage-collected-types) don't pass between threads - this means process-wide globals and other forms of shared-memory apporaches of GC types must be avoided.

+[`LockOSThread`](https://pkg.go.dev/runtime#LockOSThread) can be used to constrain the thread from which a particular `goroutine` calls Nim.